WarioWare, Inc.: Mega Microgames!: Virtual Console

 In December 2011, Mega Microgames! and nine other Game Boy Advance games were released to Nintendo 3DS Ambassadors, who were early adopters that purchased and registered their 3DS systems prior to the console's first major price cut in their home markets.

-The game was later released on the Wii U Virtual Console on April 3, 2014, in Japan and April 10, 2014, in North America and Europe.
+The game was later released on the Wii U's Virtual Console on April 3, 2014, in Japan and April 10 in North America and Europe.

-In 2023, the game was re-released on the Nintendo Switch as part of the Game Boy Advance collection available through the Nintendo Switch Online Expansion Pack.
+In 2023, the game was re-released on the Nintendo Switch as part of the Game Boy Advance collection available through the Nintendo Classics service.